MohammadDAlil0/Task-Manager/README.md

 ```
 3. Set up environment variables:

-Create a .env file in the root directory of the project and provide the following variables:
+Create a config.env file in the root directory of the project and provide the following variables:
 ```bash
 DATABASE_LOCAL=mongodb://127.0.0.1:27017/TaskManager
 PORT=3000